 University Park home prices are not only among the most expensive in Texas, but University Park real estate also consistently ranks among the most expensive in America.

-The per capita income in University Park in 2010 was $78,203, which is wealthy relative to Texas and the nation.
-This equates to an annual income of $312,812 for a family of four.
+The per capita income in University Park in 2018 was $106,182, which is wealthy relative to Texas and the nation.
+This equates to an annual income of $424,728 for a family of four.

+University Park is a somewhat ethnically-diverse city.
 The people who call University Park home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of University Park residents report their race to be White, followed by Asian.
-Important ancestries of people in University Park include German, Irish, French , and Scottish.
+Important ancestries of people in University Park include English, German, Irish, Italian, and French.

 The most common language spoken in University Park is English.
 Other important languages spoken here include Spanish and Chinese.